ma-sharifi/last-value-price-service/README.md

 ## Concurrency
 * Used, BlockingQueue, ConcurrentHashMap adn Caffeine, that make the application thread safe, but when I read the data from one an put to another one it I need to keep it atomic, I used synchronized for sake of simplicity.
-* Define the objects immutable, in order to use them safely in multithreading application.
+* Define the objects immutable (java record), in order to use them safely in multithreading application.

 ## Caffeine as a Cache
 There are 3 situation that I need to use cache in this project.